undergrad-partner-school

 Overall, Florida State University has established itself as a leading institution in Florida and the United States, catering to a diverse student population and offering a comprehensive range of programs.
 With its commitment to academic excellence, cutting-edge research, and a vibrant campus life, FSU remains a popular choice for students seeking high-quality education and a well-rounded college experience.

 Florida State University is a public university located in Tallahassee, FL and set in an urban environment.
-Its campus is 487 acres in size.
-This school follows a semester-based calendar.
-It has an acceptance rate of 25%.
-The freshman retention rate at Florida State University is 93.9% and the six-year graduation rate is 85%.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 24%.
+The freshman retention rate at Florida State University is 95.9% and the six-year graduation rate is 86%.

 For freshmen, the application deadline for this school is March 1.
 For transfer students, the application deadline is June 1.